 Normally, I’m not a sugar cookie person.
 Most sugar cookies are sweet but don’t have much flavor; they’re at the party because they look pretty when decorated.
 This recipe, however, is for sugar cookies that are both decoration-worthy and delicious.
-Made with a heaping helping of cream cheese, they are soft and tangy, but still hold up to whatever decorations you might care to add.Jump to Recipe
+Their namesake ingredient makes these cream cheese sugar cookies soft and tangy – but still strong enough to support whatever decorations you might care to add.Jump to Recipe

-Making this recipe is one of my favorite Christmas traditions, but it doesn’t have to be confined to the winter holiday season.
-I’ve made them for Easter, for birthdays, for baby showers, for bachelorette parties….really, for any celebration where you would like a pretty and portable dessert.
-Following is the recipe for the cookie base.
+Out of all my Christmas cookie recipes, this one is my favorite, but you don’t have to limit these sugar cookies to the winter holiday season.
+I’ve made these cutout cookies for Easter, for birthdays, for baby showers, for bachelorette parties….really, for any celebration where you would like a pretty and portable dessert.
+Following is the recipe for the cream cheese sugar cookie base.
 If you would like to see what I use for icing, click here.

-Start by creaming together the softened butter and cream cheese.
-Once these two are completely combined, add the sugar and vanilla.
+Slowly add the sugar and vanilla to your butter and cream cheese mixture.
 Mix these thoroughly, until the batter is smooth, occasionally scraping the sides of the bowl.

-Mix in your flour and salt.
+Next, mix in the flour and salt.
+(I recommend adding about 1 cup of flour at a time, unless you want the flour making a huge mess in your kitchen.)
 Once the ingredients are completely combined, form the dough into a ball and cover tightly with plastic wrap (or your favorite eco-friendly alternative) and place in the refrigerator.
 Allow the dough to chill for at least 1 hour; I often leave mine in the fridge overnight.

-When you are ready for baking, preheat your oven to 375 degrees F. Take 1/3 of your dough out of the fridge and roll it out on a floured surface, until it is 1/8″ thick.
+When you are ready to bake your cream cheese sugar cookies, preheat the oven to 375 degrees F. Take 1/3 of your dough out of the fridge and roll it out on a floured surface, until it is 1/8″ thick.
 (Err on the side of thicker cookies, though realize if they are too thick, they will require extra time in the oven.
 If the dough is transparent, you have rolled them too thin.)

 Using your favorite cookie cutters (or the top of a drinking glass), cut out shapes until you have used all of the dough.
 There will be extra bits left over in between the cookies; this can be rolled out again, in combination with the dough that remains in the fridge, to make more cookies.
 Repeat this process until all of your cookies have been cut out.